kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 Audit mode empowers users to monitor the impact of new profiles for extensive periods of time before switching into more restrictive modes.
 An example of it would be a profile with safe system calls whitelisted using `SCMP_ACT_ALLOW` and a default action of `SCMP_ACT_LOG`, instead of the current `SCMP_ACT_ERRNO`.
 The result would be that all system calls would be executed, however, only the ones outside the whitelist would be logged into the system logs.

 To arrive in Kubernetes, this functionality needs to first make it to libseccomp and OCI/runc.
 It was recently added to Libseccomp-golang [v0.9.1](https://github.com/seccomp/libseccomp-golang/releases/tag/v0.9.1) as `SCMP_ACT_LOG`.
-And it has currently a PR to make it into [runC](https://github.com/opencontainers/runc/pull/1951) and the [OCI](https://github.com/opencontainers/runtime-spec/pull/1019).
+It has recently merged into master for [runC](https://github.com/opencontainers/runc/pull/1951) and is currently being considered for the [OCI](https://github.com/opencontainers/runtime-spec/pull/1019).

 The support is based on the downstream dependencies, therefore Kubernetes changes are not _required_.
 However, some changes may be improve its usability as pointed out on the [Implementation Details](#implementation-details) section.